angry-tony/A-collection-of-OSS-tools/README.md

 > Mostly unofficial VMware tools and some PowerCLI scripts

-* [Compliance Checker for vSphere](http://www.vmware.com/products/vsphere-compliance-checker/overview) - Provides detailed compliance checks against the vSphere hardening guidelines -- `closed source`
+* [Compliance Checker for vSphere](http://www.vmware.com/products/vsphere-compliance-checker/overview) - Provides detailed compliance checks against vSphere hardening guidelines, official tool -- `closed source`
 * [Flings](https://labs.vmware.com/flings) - Tons of a little apps written by VMware engineers, worth exploring -- `closed source?` `various lang`
 * [Onyx](https://labs.vmware.com/flings/onyx) - Do something in vSphere and it will create a PowerCLI script to do that thing that it did -- `closed source` `PowerShell` `Windows`
 * [RVtools](http://www.robware.net/) - Killer GUI for viewing information about your VMware environment -- `closed source` `.NET` `Windows`
 * [RVtools Export](https://github.com/Sneddo/Powershell/blob/master/VMware/RVToolsExport.ps1)  - Wrapper script to save daily snapshots of your environment using RVtools -- `PowerShell`
+* [Sexigraph](http://www.sexigraf.fr/) - Graphite-based visualization appliance for Sexilog -- `various lang`
 * [Sexilog](http://www.sexilog.fr/) - ELK stack virtual appliance designed for vSphere / VMware ESXi logs -- `various lang`
 * [vCheck](https://github.com/alanrenouf/vCheck-vSphere) - Get an overview of a new environment or check the health of an existing one -- `PowerShell`
 * [vDisk Informer](http://read.virtualizeplanet.com/?p=366) - Check vDisks alignment and see if they have wasted space -- `closed source` `Windows`